-When manufacturers do not have an in-house sales team, they rely on rep agencies to sell their products to retailers and wholesalers.
-These reps are paid on a commission-only basis, meaning they receive a percentage of the value of the products they sell.
-Due to their complexity, commissions are notoriously difficult to track.
+In instances where manufacturers lack an in-house sales team, they often depend on representative agencies to market and sell their products to retailers and wholesalers.
+These representatives are compensated solely through commissions, earning a percentage of the value of the products they successfully sell.
+However, managing these commissions, also referred to as sales incentive programs, can be quite challenging due to their complexity and intricacy.

 The manufacturer rep model is the go-to sales coverage approach of choice for a large portion of manufacturers.
 Because reps sell on a commission-only basis, they’re very motivated to sell in volume.
 This becomes the path to success for both parties.